 2. Build a Roadmap

 Tip: Implement solutions with high impact to the organization and low implementation complexity first.
-Make sure that they they are implemented in a manner that does not hinder future solutions though.
+Make sure that those first solutions are implemented in a manner that does not hinder future improvements though.

 3. Find Partners in Your Organization

-Finding partners to help advocate for solutions with you gives you a much greater chance at approval than going at it alone.
+Finding partners to help you with advocating for security solutions will give you a much greater chance at approval than going at it alone.
 Think about which department leaders will also benefit from solutions and go get their buy-in on the project.
 For example, new access control and visitor management systems may make employee on-boarding/exits easier for HR or the employee experience may be improved by a new surveillance system that makes the walk to their cars safer.

 Tip: Include partners in requirements gathering for solutions and/or in the process for choosing a final solution.
 This will get them further bought in to the project and vested in seeing it succeed with you.